ayo-ore/iterative-homer/README.md

 # Iterative HOMER with Uncertainties

-This repository is a standalone implementation of the HOMER method for reweighting hadronization histories [[2410.06342]](https://arxiv.org/abs/2410.06342), including iterations and learned uncertainties.
+This repository implements [iHOMER](https://arxiv.org/abs/2509.XXXXX), a method for reweighting hadronization histories that extends [HOMER](https://arxiv.org/abs/2410.06342) with iterations and learned uncertainties.
 The original codebase, which contains data generation scripts can be found at the [MLHad GitLab](https://gitlab.com/uchep/mlhad/-/tree/master/HOMER?ref_type=heads).

-**Cite:**

 ## Getting started
 - Clone the repository